Jump to:

 After all your research, it’s time to write your text.

-If you already have text written, and can naturally insert your keywords, then that’s fine to do.
-If you’re writing from scratch, use the keywords to guide your writing.
+If you already have text and can naturally insert your keywords, then that’s fine to do.
+If you’re writing from scratch, use the keywords to guide your copy.

 Keywords should read naturally and be prominent in your text without being excessive.
 If you’re not a strong writer, consider involving a professional copywriter.

-Remember that Google won’t find your content immediately, so you will have to be patient and wait until you start seeing results.
-This can be up to several months, so patience is key!
+Remember that Google won’t find your content immediately, so you will have to wait until you start seeing results.
+This can take up to several months, so patience is key!

 It’s important to monitor progress from the moment you publish.
 This will help you track how your work is affecting site traffic.